Ladbrokes loses out to stayaway UK punters

-LONDON Ladbrokes' LAD.L customers shunned UK betting shops and the gaming machines inside during July's heatwave, compounding a slide in first half operating profit which underscored the need to build up its online business.
+LONDON Ladbrokes' LAD.L customers shunned UK betting shops and the gaming machines inside during July's heatwave, contributing to a slide in first half operating profit which underscored the need to build up its online business.

 Britain's second largest bookmaker has been less successful than larger rival William Hill (WMH.L) in exploiting the growing online market and expanding overseas, making it more dependent on its chain of almost 2,300 shops on British high streets.

-Overall group operating profit fell almost 20 percent to 85.7 million pounds in the six months to the end of June the company said on Thursday.
+Overall group operating profit fell almost 20 percent to 85.7 million pounds, the company said on Thursday.

 Its UK Retail business, still its largest division, was hit by higher costs and taxation and a slowdown from the popular gaming machines that had been a growth driver in recent years.